 Under the eyes of the law, a learner driver is still supposed to execute due care and attention whilst driving.
 If they have a driving lesson accident, they can be held liable in most circumstances.

-In some cases, the driving instructor can be held liable for their failure to prevent an accident as they are responsible for the vehicle being driven by the learner driver.
+In some cases, the driving instructor can be held liable for their failure to prevent an accident.
+They are responsible for the vehicle being driven by the learner driver.
 Ultimately, if a driving lesson accident caused injury to a third-party and negligence was to blame, then a claim could be made.

 Our guidance on learner driver accident responsibility

-This guide will talk you through the process of making a claim due to a driving lesson accident, covering information such as:
+This guide will talk you through the process of making a claim due to a driving lesson accident.
+It covers information such as:

 - How does the law approach the liability of a learner driver if they have been involved in a road traffic accident that they caused?